weejay52/TCC3141-Project/README.md

 * Scripting

 #### Techniques used to implement version control
+With version control software such as Git, version control is much smoother and easier for us to implement.
+Using an online platform like Github to store our files means that we have an online back up of our work, which is beneficial for us collaborators.

 1) Commit
 - Once we saved our files, we commit them - the changes we made to our files in our repository will be saved as a version of the repository, and then our changes are now ready to go up on GitHub.
 2) Pull